14 Questions to Ask Your Doctor About Prescription Medications for Seniors

 11. If a medication dose is missed, what should be done?

 12. What side effects should we expect?
-What should we do if there is a problem?

-13. Will a refill be needed?
-How do we arrange that?
-For example, sometimes opioids need a new prescription every time a refill is needed.
+• How do we arrange that?
+For example, sometimes opioids need a new prescription every time a refill is required.

 That includes ALL medication prescribed by other doctors, vitamins, supplements, herbal remedies, and over-the-counter drugs – even if only used once in a while.